TransparenCEE/factchecker-wordpress-api/README.txt

 6.Extending the usage of the scripts

-The importing of the data can be changed to accomodate various platforms(custom, or ready-made) that holds the fact-checking items.
+The importing of the data can be changed to accommodate various platforms(custom, or ready-made) that holds the fact-checking items.
 In our case (factual.ro) the solution was based on a Wordpress platform, but by editing   factcheck_content_exec.php you can customize the solution to different setups.

-Beside editing that script (factcheck_content_exec.php ) - to match a differnt set of tables in a WP installation or to retrieve the info from other setups (for example, Drupal, or a custom platform, or different type of databases) - the other script can be used unmodified.
+Beside editing that script (factcheck_content_exec.php ) - to match a different set of tables in a WP installation or to retrieve the info from other setups (for example, Drupal, or a custom platform, or different type of databases) - the other script can be used unmodified.